EOC-dev/EOC-dev.github.io/_posts/2024-01-21-ArduinoSoil.md

     </div>
 </div>

-This state uses the "Send Email" expressVi to send an email to the user telling them their plant needs to be watered.
-Depending on whether the user pressed the "Send additional reminders" button, it will wither enter the "Reminder Timer" case, or the "Button fallback" case.
+This state uses the "Send Email" expressVi to send an email to the designated user telling them their plant needs to be watered.
+Depending on whether the user pressed the "Send additional reminders" button, it will either enter the "Reminder Timer" case, or the "Button fallback" case.

 * Reminder Timer
 *